Amanleen/Todo-Android-App/README.md

  * [x] Required: User can edit todo items in a new activity.
  * [x] Required: The app persists todo items and retrieves them on re-start.
  * [X] Optional: Tweaked the UI style.
+ * [X] Optional: Persisted the todo items into SQLite instead of a text file.
+ * [X] Optional: Used a custom layout and adapter.

 Walkthrough of all user stories: